raganwald/raganwald.github.com/index.md

 ### this is not my first rodeo

 *“You were a huge asset to \[PagerDuty,\] and wherever you land next will be lucky to have you.”*
-—MC, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty
+—Michael Cucci, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty

 I know how to ship, how to recognize threats to shipping, and how to keep a team on track.
 I know how engineering and product teams evolve with growth and organizational maturity, and some of the ways to maintain the best and most effective parts of a culture while helping to evolve the parts that no longer serve the mission.